vim-scripts/lua.vim/README.md

     '^\(pl\.strict\|lgi\..\)$'

 The example above prevents the module `pl.strict` and all modules with the prefix `lgi.` from being loaded.

+### The `lua_safe_omni_modules` option

+To track down modules that cause side effects while loading, setting

+    :let g:lua_safe_omni_modules = 1

+restricts the modules to be loaded to the standard Lua modules - which should be safe to load - and provides a list of modules that would have been loaded if this option was not set via the `:messages` command.
+With this list, the `lua_omni_blacklist` can be iteratively refined to exclude offending modules from omni completion module loading.

+Note that the ['verbose'] [] option has to be set to 1 or higher for the list to be recorded.

 ### The `lua_define_completefunc` option